Leg injury

 • Clean around the wound with soap and water wiping away from the wound

-• Keep wounds elevated to reduce bleeding
+• Keep wounds raised to reduce bleeding

 How long should the pain or swelling last?